willoucom/Handynotes_MythicPlus/README.md

 - #Todo: Stairs jump

 ### The Nokhud Offensive (Dragonflight)
+- Percentage and point for skip
 - #Todo: Patrols around the balistas
 - #Todo: Cleave+Fear mobs before last boss

 ### Halls of Valor (Legion)
 - Location of Kings
+- Percentage required before bridge

 ### Court of Stars (Legion)
 - #Todo: Explanations on the henchmen of the second boss